Now accepting 2017 PULSE applications! Click here to apply

 PULSE is a six week summer academic enrichment program for undergraduate students interested in pursuing a healthcare profession.
 This program provides academic, clinical, research and service learning opportunities with a focus on urban health needs.
 Developed by the Cooper Medical School of Rowan University (CMSRU), the PULSE program helps students become lifelong learners and empowers them to use their knowledge to make a difference in their communities.

 The primary goal of PULSE is to provide students from underrepresented and/or educationally and financially disadvantaged backgrounds exposure to medical professions.
 PULSE is a full-day program that runs five days per week for six weeks and culminates with the PULSE Symposium.
 At the symposium, students formally present posters highlighting their summer work or research projects to faculty, family and friends.
-Stipends may be available for students who meet financial criteria.
 Stipends are only available to students who meet the educational and financial disadvantage criteria as stipulated by the HRSA grant.
 To view income guidelines, click here.

 Application Release Date: October 17, 2016

 Transcript & Letters of Recommendation Deadline: January 27, 2017

 2017 Program Dates: June 5 - July 14, 2017

 PULSE is divided into three program phases, each targeting students at different stages of their education.

 |Phase I||Designed for students who have just started pre-professional studies and have completed the general eligibility requirements|

 Designed for students who have completed the following: